Donate books to help fund our work. Learn more→

 [ 42 ] Draußen in der Welt müssen die Dinge und Wesenheiten sein; sie schafft die Organe und Fähigkeiten. - Ohne die Sonne kein Auge, aber auch keine Fähigkeit, die Sonne zu schauen.
 Ohne den Christus Jesus kein Organ, den Christus zu schauen, aber auch keine Möglichkeit, das Organ zu entwickeln!

-[ 42 ] Outside in the world, things and entities must be; it creates the organs and abilities.
-Without the sun, there would be no eye, but also no ability to see the sun.
-Without Christ Jesus, there would be no organ to see the Christ, but also no possibility of developing the organ!
+[ 42 ] Things and beings must exist out there in the world; it is the world that creates the organs and abilities. - Without the sun, there would be no eye, but also no ability to see the sun.
+Without Christ Jesus, there would be no organ to see Christ, but also no possibility of developing that organ!